microsoft/DirectXShaderCompiler/docs/DxcOnUnix.rst

 Known Issues
 ------------
-Running the SPIR-V CodeGen tests results in opening a large number of file descriptors, and if the OS limitation on the number of FDs allowed to be opened by a process is low, it will cause test failures.
+- Running the SPIR-V CodeGen tests results in opening a large number of file descriptors, and if the OS limitation on the number of FDs allowed to be opened by a process is low, it will cause test failures.
 We have not seen this as an issue on Windows and Linux.
 On macOS we currently increase the allowed limit to get around the problem for the time being.

+- The version number of the shared library is currently stuck at 3.7.
+We need to fix this once a certain versioning scheme is in place.

 Building and Using
 ==================